alternative-macro-signals/api-docs/README.md

 ## 🚀 Quick Start

-Get the inflation signals from insurance prices in the US, with these few lines:
+Get inflation metrics (balance of inflation news, volume of news, ...) about egg prices in the US:

 ### Obtain access token